asifrazaansari/teacherStudentDatabase/README.md

 # teacherStudentDatabase
-Creating teacher and students databse using JavaScript, nodeJS and MongoDB
+Creating teacher and student database using JavaScript, nodeJS, express framework and MongoDB